wzhudev/reverse-linear-sync-engine/README.md

 > - `jce.addOperation`: `UndoQueue.addOperation`
 > - `jce.undo`: `UndoQueue.undo`

 Undos and redos in LSE are based on transactions.
 Each transaction type includes a specific `undoTransaction` method, which executes the undo logic and returns another transaction for redo purposes.
 For example, the `undoTransaction` method of an `UpdateTransaction` reverts the model's property to its previous value and returns another `UpdateTransaction` to the `UndoQueue`.
-It’s important to note that when a transaction executes its undo logic, a new transaction is created and added to the `queuedTransactions` to ensure proper synchronization.
+It's important to note that when a transaction executes its undo logic, a new transaction is created and added to the `queuedTransactions` to ensure proper synchronization.

 But how does the `UndoManager` determine which transactions should be appended to the undo/redo stack?
-The answer lies in Linear’s UI logic, which is responsible for identifying differences.
+The answer lies in Linear's UI logic, which is responsible for identifying differences.

 ```jsx
 n.title !== d &&